ma137F/PassToHash/README.md

 ## PassToHash
-The Goal of this script is to find the correct password by comparing it to the hash values.
+The goal of this script is to find the correct password by encoding it in the specified order and comparing it to the hash value.